Chapter 13 Bankruptcy Attorneys in Brandon

 Creditors can attend this hearing and have the right to object to the

-plan or specific elements of the plan if they see fit.
+plan or specific elements of the plan.

 Creditors typically object if the repayment of the debt is much less than